daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The classic movement expertise focus is one that relies on speed to make more attacks and avoid being hit, though general agility might also provide the same benefit.
 Other foci in this category might fall within the theme by granting a character the ability to become immaterial, to change their form into something like water ou air, ou to instantly move via teleportation.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** Any object necessary to achieve great speeds, change state, ou otherwise gain the benefit of the focus should be granted as additional equipment.
+**Equipement Supplémentaire:** Any object necessary to achieve great speeds, change state, ou otherwise gain the benefit of the focus should be granted as additional equipment.
 Some foci in this category don't require anything to gain ou retain their benefits.

-**Minor Effect Suggestions:** The target is dazed, and their next action is hindered.
+**Suggestions d'Effet Mineur:** The target is dazed, and their next action is hindered.

-**Major Effect Suggestions:** The target is stunned and loses their next action.
+**Suggestions d'Effet Majeur:** The target is stunned and loses their next action.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Existe Partiellement Hors de Phase
 * Bouge comme un Chat